Dennis K. Pearl (http://stat.psu.edu/people/dkp13;

 Lawrence M. Lesser (http://www.math.utep.edu/Faculty/lesser/; Lesser@utep.edu), is Professor of Mathematical Sciences at The University of Texas at El Paso, where he also has directed the Center for Excellence in Teaching and Learning.
 His statistics education research has led to several awards, service on editorial boards, and textbook co-authorship.
 At UTEP, he works with UTEP Music Dept. faculty Dominic Dousa and Steve Haddad on the NSF SMILES grant and worked with Rey Reyes from UTEP College of Education on the NSF UPLIFT grant.

 John J. Weber III (http://www.jjw3.com/; email@example.com) is a tenured Assistant Professor of Mathematics at Perimeter College at Georgia State University (called Georgia Perimeter College up until Jan.
-6, 2016) where he has been teaching advanced mathematics since 2009 and won its Excellence in Teaching Award in 2016.
+6, 2016) where he has been teaching advanced mathematics since 2009 and won Perimeter College's Excellence in Teaching Award in 2016.
+He also received the National Institute for Staff and Organizational Development (NISOD) Excellence Award for Teaching Excellence in 2017.
 His current research interests include the effect of using fun on student learning and anxiety in the statistics classroom, the effective use of technology in post-secondary mathematics, and how to engage students through inquiry-based learning.

 Collaborative proposal: SMILES: Student-Made Interactive Learning with Educational Songs for Introductory Statistics